PaperUnderReviewDeepLearning/Optimization/README.md

-# Curriculum by Smoothing (NeurIPS 2020)
+# When do C

-The official PyTorch implementation of Curriculum by Smoothing (NeurIPS 2020, Spotlight).
+The official PyTorch implementation of  (ICLR 2022).

 For any questions regarding the codebase, please send a message at: samarth.sinha@mail.utoronto.ca